 My name is Neil Alan Willard.
 I’ve been the Rector of Palmer Memorial Episcopal Church in Houston, Texas, since 2014.
-In the Episcopal Diocese of Texas, I’m also currently a member of the Board of the Episcopal Health Foundation.
-Previously I was the Rector of St. Stephen’s Episcopal Church in Edina, Minnesota, for seven years and Associate Rector at Bruton Parish Episcopal Church in Williamsburg, Virginia, for over six years.
+In the Episcopal Diocese of Texas, I have twice served as a member of the Board of the Episcopal Health Foundation.
+Previously I was the Rector of St. Stephen’s Episcopal Church in Edina, Minnesota, for seven years and Associate Rector at Bruton Parish Episcopal Church in Williamsburg, Virginia, for six years.
 Before that I lived in South Carolina, serving congregations on Hilton Head Island and in Surfside Beach.
-I’ve also worked as Bishop’s Clerk for the Rt.
+I have also worked as Bishop’s Clerk for the Rt.
 Rev. Peter James Lee of the Episcopal Diocese of Virginia in Richmond.

 I received my Master of Divinity degree from Yale Divinity School and Diploma in Anglican Studies from Berkeley Divinity School, both in New Haven, Connecticut.
 At Berkeley, I was selected to attend the Excellence in Preaching Conference sponsored by the Episcopal Evangelism Foundation.
 I received my Bachelor of Arts degree, magna cum laude, from Wake Forest University in Winston-Salem, North Carolina.
 At Wake Forest, I was elected to Phi Beta Kappa and received the Religion Department’s Albritton Award for excellence in biblical studies.

 My family and I live in the Rectory in West University Place.
-My wife Carrie works in administration across the street from the church at Rice University.
-She’s my best friend and a wonderful mother to our two sons.
+My wife Carrie is an Assistant Dean in the Office of Graduate and Postdoctoral Studies across the street from the church at Rice University.
+She’s my best friend and a wonderful mother to our two kids.
 We also have three rescue dogs and one rescue cat in the household.
-Finally, a last bit of trivia: my father-in-law is a retired Episcopal priest here in Houston; my sister-in-law’s husband is an Episcopal priest in Aiken, South Carolina; and my brother-in-law is an Episcopal priest in Dallas, Texas (by way of Kapolei, Hawaii, and Wasilla, Alaska).
+Finally, a last bit of trivia: my father-in-law is a retired Episcopal priest here in Houston; my sister-in-law’s husband is an Episcopal priest in Fort Lauderdale, Florida; and my brother-in-law is an Episcopal priest in Dallas, Texas (by way of Kapolei, Hawaii, and Wasilla, Alaska).
 No kidding.